Singapore - MIT Alliance for Research & Technology

 The position will be based at the Center for Environmental Sensing and Modeling (CENSAM), an interdisciplinary research group of the Singapore-MIT Alliance for Research and Technology (SMART), with collaboration with other CREATE entities (ETH, TUM-CREATE, and NUS).

-• An earned PhD degree in environmental/mechanical engineering, meteorology, physical geography or related fields is required.
+• An earned PhD degree in architectural, civil and environmental or mechanical engineering or related fields.

 • Ability to work independently as well as in a team.

-Interested applicants will have to submit their full CV/resume (including list of publications), a cover letter/research statement and list of three references (to include reference names and contact information) to Prof Leslie Norford and Dr Li Xianxiang.
+Interested applicants will have to submit their full CV/resume (including list of publications), a cover letter/research statement and list of three references (to include reference names and contact information) to Prof Leslie Norford.
 We regret that only shortlisted candidates will be notified.